mergeandvary/mergeandvary.github.io/_posts/2016-04-22-my-journey-into-scraping-twitter-and-or-reddit-data.markdown

 {% endhighlight %}

 Next week I will be looking at ways that I can insert this info into a database.
 Feeling on track!
 Hitting those deliverables!

+## Putting it in a Database (i.e. Excel <*rolleyes*>)
+The simpliest method I found for creating a spreadsheet for the data was to use the xlwt python module
+{% highlight bash %}
+sudo pip install xlwt
+{% endhighlight %}

+Using Excel spreadsheets is probably not the best method, but it is certainly the simplest for now.
+I'm not doing anything advanced (formulas formating links) - I just need something that I can dump the data into and a CSV file won't suffice as many of the comments will likely contain various characters such as commas and I'm not really interested in going to the effort of stripping them out, plus I'm not exactly sure of the methods I will be using to analyze the data yet, so just want to make sure I'm collecting the data in the rawest form possible.
+I can just use libre office to convert to a different format if necessary.

+I used the basic examples here: [http://www.saltycrane.com/blog/2010/02/using-python-write-excel-openoffice-calc-spreadsheet-ubuntu-linux/](http://www.saltycrane.com/blog/2010/02/using-python-write-excel-openoffice-calc-spreadsheet-ubuntu-linux/)

+{% highlight python %}
+import xlwt

+DATA = (("The Essential Calvin and Hobbes", 1988,),
+        ("The Authoritative Calvin and Hobbes", 1990,),
+        ("The Indispensable Calvin and Hobbes", 1992,),
+        ("Attack of the Deranged Mutant Killer Monster Snow Goons", 1992,), ("The Days Are Just Packed", 1993,),
+        ("Homicidal Psycho Jungle Cat", 1994,),
+        ("There's Treasure Everywhere", 1996,),
+        ("It's a Magical World", 1996,),)

+wb = xlwt.Workbook()
+ws = wb.add_sheet("My Sheet")
+for i, row in enumerate(DATA):
+    for j, col in enumerate(row):
+        ws.write(i, j, col)
+ws.col(0).width = 256 * max([len(row[0]) for row in DATA])
+wb.save("myworkbook.xls")
+{% endhighlight %}

+Fairly straightforward: each row of data goes in a tuple in the order of the columns, then each row tuple goes inside a larger tuple.
+Then you just iterate over the tuple with a for loop and write the data with ws.write into the coordinates.
+Enumerate just lets you have an additional variable that holds the position within the for loop as an integer - i is holding the y coordinate (rows) and j is the x coordinate (columns).

+The ws.col(0).width is an attempt to autosize the width of columns, but I'm not really interested in doing that so I scrapped it as it was causing problems when there were empty datasets.

+So what I did was just use for loops and add the submissions to a tuple.
+{% highlight python %}
+for searchterm in SEARCH_TERMS:
+    print 'Searching for term: ' + str(searchterm)
+    submissions = r.search(searchterm, subreddit=None, sort=None, syntax=None, period=None)
+    for submission in submissions:
+        # Make sure the submission isn't a bot copying another submission
+        title = str(submission.title)
+        if title.startswith('[COPY]'):
+            print 'Submission COPY - Skipping...'
+        else:
+            submission_db = ()

+            # Make a separate db page for submission details only
+            try:
+                submission_db = submission_db + (str(submission.id),)
+                submission_db = submission_db + (str(submission.title),)
+                submission_db = submission_db + (str(submission.author),)
+                submission_db = submission_db + (str(submission.url),)
+                submission_db = submission_db + (str(datetime.datetime.fromtimestamp(int(submission.created_utc)).strftime('%Y-%m-%d %H:%M:%S')),)
+                submission_db = submission_db + (str(submission.subreddit),)
+                submission_db = submission_db + (str(submission.subreddit_id),)
+                submission_db = submission_db + (str(submission.score),)
+                submission_db = submission_db + (str(submission.selftext),)
+                submissions_db = submissions_db + (submission_db,)
+                print 'Added Submission ID: ' + str(submission.id)
+            except:
+                print 'ERROR: Adding info to submission_db'

+if 'submissions' in str(sys.argv) or len(sys.argv) == 1:
+    print 'WRITING SUBMISSIONS'
+    submissions_ws = wb.add_sheet("Submissions")
+    for i, row in enumerate(submissions_db):
+        for j, col in enumerate(row):
+            submissions_ws.write(i, j, col)

+wb.save("myworkbook.xls")
+{% endhighlight %}

+I added some categories at the top of the spreadsheet in the first row before I run the search for submissions.
+{% highlight python %}
+SUBMISSIONS_DB_CAT      = ('ID', 'TITLE', 'AUTHOR', 'URL', 'TIMESTAMP', 'SUBREDDIT', 'SUBREDDIT ID', 'SCORE', 'COMMENT') submissions_db = ()
+submissions_db = submissions_db + (SUBMISSIONS_DB_CAT,)
+{% endhighlight %}

+## Debugging
+Initially everything was working fine.
+I had expanded my code out to also collect comments for each submission and place them in individual pages of the spreadsheet according to submission ID.
+The code also aggregated all the comments for all submissions into a separate page.
+I also noticed that the submission also acted as the first comment, so I needed to add those details in the first row of each comments page.
+Now that everything seemed to be working fine, I decided to expand my code out to be able to collect multiple search terms.
+This was when I started running into ASCII UnicodeErrors.
+Googling the issue I found I needed to set encoding/decoding to utf-8.
+However, all the solutions I found I would need to do this for every individual string and I really couldn't be bothered.
+There must be a quicker way!
+After some lengthy googling I stumbled upon this solution in a stackoverflow comment thread:

+{% highlight python %}
+import sys
+reload(sys)
+sys.setdefaultencoding('utf-8')

+wb = xlwt.Workbook(encoding='utf-8')
+{% endhighlight %}

+It worked, but xlwt started throwing out errors.
+I found I also needed to set the encoding for the Workbook and all was well again!

+After scraping some data, I noticed a few duplicate submissions in the POLITICS subreddit.
+It seems that a few bots were making copies of threads and dumping them into the subreddit.
+Copy threads are marked with [COPY] in the title, so I wrote a simple if statement routine to check submissions for this string in the title and skip them.

+As I was going through the data, I started noticing something strange: all the up vote scores were equal to the total score.
+Moreover, many of the up votes were negative which simply cannot be possible.
+I then noticed the downvotes were all zero.
+After some searching in the Redditdev subreddit, I discovered that Reddit had recently made a (contentious) decision to remove all access to up/down vote scores and also upvote ratio data.
+This had been introduced to stop bots from attempting to artificially inflate/deflate some scores.
+Without access to this through the API, bots are unable to check whether or not they are having an effect on scores.
+Disappointing for me as a zero score with 100 votes is very different to a zero score with no votes in terms of impact on other users.
+Still, if the scores are being altered by bots, then they aren't really going to be a very good heuristic anyway!

+## Twitter Scraping
+At first I had been struggling to find some information on how I would go about collecting data.
+I found some information about topsy.com, a service run by Apple that collected tweets and allowed end users to search that data in a variety of ways.
+Unfortunately, the service has now been shutdown.
+Nonetheless, pressing on further I was able to find some information.
+I've been collecting the links I've found in the section at the bottom of this post.

+According to the article on [Knightlab](http://knightlab.northwestern.edu/2014/03/15/a-beginners-guide-to-collecting-twitter-data-and-a-bit-of-web-scraping/), the twitter API imposes some limits on how many calls can be made within a certain window.
+The Knightlab article suggests a few good tips about setting up a cron job to fetch data every 15mins and ensuring a key cycle between keys to stay within limits.
+I might need to set up a NeCTAR virtual machine with a cron job to do this for me and not have to keep a local machine running.
+From this [StackOverflow](http://stackoverflow.com/questions/2714471/twitter-api-display-all-tweets-with-a-certain-hashtag) forum thread, it seems like the twitter API might not be too difficult to use as it appears to just involve JSON-RPC requests.
+It might actually be fairly easy to just write a quick python script to collect the data and place it into a database.
+This would certainly simplify running on a virtual NeCTAR machine.
+However, if something already exists I would rather use that.

 ## A Collection of Links